JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 savefig(p, "myplot.pdf")   # saves the plot from p as a .pdf vector graphic
 ```

-There also exist convenience functions `png` and `pdf`.
+There also exist convenience functions `png`, `Plots.pdf` and other unexported helpers.
 With these, the extension
 is omitted from the filename.
 The following is equivalent to the above code:

 ```julia